2020s anti-LGBTQ movement in the United States: Business

 Conservative activists urged for boycotting any company which publicly supported, or collaborated with members of, the LGBTQ community.
 Some of the most well-known examples included the boycott against Bud Light for a sponsorship with actress and TikToker Dylan Mulvaney, and the campaign against Disney by Florida governor Ron DeSantis for publicly opposing the state's anti-LGBTQ curriculum law.
 Other targeted companies include Nike, Adidas and Ford.

 In May 2023, Target removed several Pride Month items from stores in the Southern United States after anti-LGBTQ hate groups threatened violence against its employees.
-Following the election of Donald Trump in 2024, Disney removed from several shows set to air, storylines, episodes, and lines of dialogue that involved transgender characters.
+Following the election of Donald Trump in 2024, Disney removed storylines, episodes, and lines of dialogue that involved transgender characters from several shows set to air.

 Under Elon Musk, Twitter declared the words "cis" and "cisgender" to be slurs and banned their usage on the platform, while also eliminating restrictions on transphobia.
 Anti-trans content, including PragerU's film Detrans: The Dangers of Gender-Affirming Care, has been strongly promoted by the platform.
 The Nation described "anti-trans hatred" as one of Twitter's "core features".

 Violence

-According to a 2023 report by the Department of Homeland Security, threats of violence against the LGBT community rose in the early-2020s.
-The FBI also noted a sharp uptick in the number of hate crimes committed against LGBT people, with the 54 percent increase representing the fastest rise in hate crimes of all groups in the country.
-In New York City, hate crimes against LGBT people doubled from 2021 to 2022, and grew by 29% in California during the same period.
+According to a 2023 report by the Department of Homeland Security, threats of violence against the LGBTQ community rose in the early-2020s.
+The FBI also noted a sharp uptick in the number of hate crimes committed against LGBTQ people, with the 54 percent increase representing the fastest rise in hate crimes of all groups in the country.
+In New York City, hate crimes against LGBTQ people doubled from 2021 to 2022, and grew by 29% in California during the same period.

-Violence has also been used against heterosexual people expressing support for LGBT rights.
+Violence has also been used against heterosexual people expressing support for LGBTQ rights.
 In August 2023, Lauri Carleton, a business owner in Southern California, was shot and killed for keeping a pride flag outside her store.